-Income tax of overseas subsidiaries is estimated in accordance with local regulation.
-Income tax of the Group is the sum of the income tax of subsidiaries in the consolidated financial statements.
+Income tax of foreign subsidiaries is estimated based on the tax rates prescribed by local laws and regulations.
+The income tax expense of the Group is the sum of the income tax expense of each company in the consolidated financial statements.

-(t) Earnings per share ("EPS")
+(u) Earnings per share ("EPS")